walshbr/woolf/fset_manager.md

 >>> quotes = fset_manager.ps.split_quoted_quotes(text)
 >>> quotes
-['\nPrefatory matter!\nHe said, ', '"This is the entirety of a quote."', '\nShe said,',
-'"This is the beginning of a quote.
+['\nPrefatory matter!\nHe said, ', '"This is the entirety of a quote."', '\nShe said, ', '"This is beginning a quote.
 This is the middle of a quote.
-This\nis the end of a quote."', '\nThis is expository verbiage.',
+This\nis the end of a quote."', '\nThis is expository verbiage.\nFinally!\n']
-'\nFinally!']

 ```